 betting on greyhound racing

 Betting on greyhound racing is exciting and easy.
 For a start, there is only a maximum of eight greyhounds in a field hence your chances of winning are generally greater than they are than when wagering on horses.
-Exotic bets such as doubles, trebles, trifectas, Pick 6, First 4, Six Pack & Quaddie are particularly popular for greyhound punters.
+Exotic bets such as doubles, trebles, trifectas, First 4 & Quaddie are particularly popular for greyhound punters.
 Analysing form for greyhounds can be as simple or as complex as you like & normally depends on the level of investment planned!
 Suffice to say however there are some useful tips for all greyhound punters to follow.

 Here are just a few: